awei01/katsu-site-source/posts/2010-06-07-perfect-for-work-play-anytime-shirtdresses.md

 ---
 path: /2010/06/perfect-for-work-play-anytime-shirtdresses/
-title: Perfect for Work, Play, Anytime- Shirtdresses
+title: 'Perfect for Work, Play, Anytime- Shirtdresses'
+date: '2010-06-07'
 author: sam
 categories:
   - style-tips
 tags:
   - 9tailors
   - bespoke
   - custom suit
   - mens fashion
   - menswear
-featuredImage: 2046
+featuredImage: null
 ---
 You know your favorite 9tailors shirt?
 Why not make it a bit longer, add some button tabs sleeves and some pockets and transform it into a shirtdress?